May 7–Jul 31, 2021

 England was recently named a 2021 Light Work Artist in Residence.

-6. Vikesh Kapoor (born Sunset Pines, PA) is a multidisciplinary artist whose work examines race, class and identity as a first-generation American.
+Vikesh Kapoor is a multidisciplinary artist whose work examines race, class and identity as a first-generation American.
 Kapoor has exhibited his series “See You at Home” in solo exhibitions at The Print Center, Philadelphia PA; Filter Space, Chicago, IL; and New Orleans Photo Alliance Gallery, LA.
 Kapoor is currently a fellow in the inaugural Google Image Equity Fellowship, with partners For Freedoms, Aperture Foundation, Free the Work and Creative Theory Agency.
+In 2024, he received the Keystone Award in Silver Eye's annual photography competition, which recognizes an artist making exceptional work in Pennsylvania.

 Figures of Color is an ongoing series that deviates from his traditional photographic approach.
 This collection is underscored by his appreciation of fine-art painting, and uses figuration to highlight the importance of Blackness.
 Maddox has been working on this project for the past four years